lil-lilithhh/Spline-Path-Control-MYou/README.md

 ### Update v2.6:
 * Changed the logic of "Start Frame" and "Total Frames" to just "Start Frame" and "End Frame".
 Makes it so much easier to change the duration of a spline.
 * Added new keybinds: I & O. Pressing `I` will set the start frame for the selected spline(s) to the current frame in the timeline.
-Pressing `O` will set the start frame for the selected spline(s) to the current frame in the timeline (similar concept to "in-and-out points" found in video editors).
+Pressing `O` will set the end frame for the selected spline(s) to the current frame in the timeline (similar concept to "in-and-out points" found in video editors).

 ### Update v2.5: